confact/CrIRCd/README.md

 ## What you can do now:
 * let user connect
 * Send MOTD and stats to the user
-* PING/PONG with disconnection after 10 unanswered PINGS.
+* PING/PONG with disconnection after 3 unanswered PINGS.
 * send Peer to peer message between users.
+* channels
+* send messages in channels

 ## Plan to have:
-* Channels
 * chan modes
 * User modes
 * GLines support